 Operating profit only includes profit from entities which are controlled by the Group in accordance with IFRS 10: Consolidated Financial Statements, and excludes amounts from entities where we share control or have significant influence.
-The Group, therefore, excludes from operating profit, income and expense items relating to associates and joint ventures, such as its share of earnings/losses of associates and joint ventures, impairments of investments in associates and joint ventures, profit/loss on disposal of investments in associates and joint ventures, and impairments of long-term interest in associates and joint ventures.
+The Group, therefore, excludes from operating profit, income and expense items relating to associates and joint ventures, such as its share of earnings/losses of associates and joint ventures, impairments of investments in associates and joint ventures, and impairments of long-term interest in associates and joint ventures.